-The generation of human induced pluripotent stem cells (hiPSC) from the ARSACS patients permits the development of disease specific stem cells that can be further differentiated toward affected cells to better understand molecular mechanisms of disease and pathophysiology.
+Human induced pluripotent stem cells (hiPSC) from the healthy unaffected carrier could serve as control for hiPSC derived from ARSACs patient.
+These cells can be differentiated toward affected cells to better understand molecular mechanisms of disease and pathophysiology.

 Resource details